hkasemir/neighborhood-p5/readme.md

-Udacity FEND Project 5-1 the neighborhood map.
+my stomping grounds in boulder

-I use the Yelp API to get information on places
-I would go to a lot in Boulder, CO, which I display on a google map.
-I used Knockout.js to help organize my code and make bindings!
+I used the Pixabay API to get images of search terms related to places I would go to a lot in Boulder, CO.

+built with knockoutjs

+to run, simply clone and open index.html in your favorite browser.